patsys/traefik-boshrelease/deployment/README.md

 This should not be enable when using the `enable-lets-encrypt.yml` ops file.

-### `operations/enable-web-backend.yml`
+### `operations/enable-api.yml`

-This operation file enables the `web` backend for viewing the Træfik config through a read-only web UI.
-This managment UI runs on port `8080` and is protected by a Basic Auth username and password.
+This operation file enables the `[api]` section of the configuration.
+This provides an HTTPS entry-point for viewing the Træfik config through a read-only web UI (but a read-write API).
+This managment UI runs on port `8443` and is protected by a Digest Auth username and password.

-### `operations/enable-web-backend-tls.yml`

-Together with `enable-web-backend.yml`, this enables TLS on the `web` backend, and have it served on port `8443`.

-This is not compatible with the default `cf-integration.yml` ops file that assumes the `web` backend is accessible on th `8080` port in order to expose it on the main TLS entrypoint for a certain host.

-### `operations/enable-web-backend-readwrite.yml`

-This operation file enables the `web` backend for modifying the Træfik config through a read-only web UI and a read-write API.
-Enabling this is discouraged in production, unless proper access restrictions are applied on the `web` backend, and TLS is enabled.

 ### `operations/static-ip.yml`